SAMe: benefits, dosage, contraindications

 EFSA approval.

-Many clinical trials show that taking SAMe orally at doses of 400 to 1200 mg per day in 3 divided doses for up to 84 days is superior to placebo and comparable to NSAIDs (non-steroidal anti-inflammatory drugs) in reducing osteoarthritis symptoms.
-SAMe is associated with fewer adverse effects than NSAIDs and is comparable to NSAIDs in reducing pain and functional limitations.
-Significant symptom relief with SAMe may require up to 30 days of treatment compared to only 15 days with NSAIDs.
-Other preliminary evidence suggests that SAMe may stimulate the growth and repair of joint cartilage, particularly the synthesis and rate of proteoglycan proliferation in chondrocytes.
-A deficiency in SAMe in joint tissue leads to a loss of the gelatinous nature and shock-absorbing qualities of cartilage.
+Numerous clinical trials show that oral administration of SAMe at 400 to 1200 mg per day in three divided doses for up to 84 days is superior to placebo and comparable to NSAIDs (nonsteroidal anti-inflammatory drugs) in reducing symptoms of osteoarthritis.
+SAMe is associated with fewer adverse effects than NSAIDs and is comparable to NSAIDs in reducing pain and functional limitation.
+Significant symptom relief with SAMe may require up to 30 days of treatment compared with only 15 days with NSAIDs.
+Other preliminary evidence suggests that SAMe may stimulate the growth and repair of articular cartilage, particularly the synthesis and proliferation rate of chondrocyte proteoglycans.
+A deficiency of SAMe in joint tissue leads to a loss of the gelatinous nature and shock-absorbing qualities of cartilage.

 Posologie